alexnathanson/solar-protocol/tutorials/types-of-projects-tb.md

 ![Image of solar data from each server](images/poe-graph-green.png) Solar data and change of active server over a 72 hour period.

 ## Consider Daily and Seasonal Changes across the Network

-![Image of solar daily change of longitude](images/daily-longitude-positioning.png) Servers across different longitudes will have light at different times of the day
+![Image of solar daily change of longitude](images/daily-longitude-positioning.png) *Servers across different longitudes will have light at different times of the day.*

-![Image of solar data from each server](images/seasonal-latitude-positioning.png) Servers across different latitudes will have different light levels and energy resources in different seasons.
+![Image of solar data from each server](images/seasonal-latitude-positioning.png) *Servers across different latitudes will have different light levels and energy resources in different seasons.*